0x4447/0x4447-product-sftp-office-single/README.md

 # Before you deploy

-Because of CloudFormation limits you still need to do some manual work.
+Because of CloudFormation limits you still need to do some manual work before and after deployment.

 ### Elastic IP
 You'll need to request a fixed IP and take note of the ID, which you'll use when deploying the CloudFormation file.
 The next section contains details on why an Elastic IP is important and how it's used.